Azure-Samples/azure-spring-boot-samples/tutorials/generate-native-executable-storage-blob-with-spring-native-support.md

 This section uses the [GraalVM native build tools](https://github.com/graalvm/native-build-tools) to build a native executable.

 A number of [prerequisites](https://www.graalvm.org/reference-manual/native-image/#prerequisites) are required before installing the GraalVM native-image compiler.
-The prerequisites for Using Native Image on Windows is to install [Visual Studio](https://visualstudio.microsoft.com/vs/) and Microsoft Visual C++ (MSVC).
+The prerequisites for using native image on Windows is to install [Visual Studio](https://visualstudio.microsoft.com/vs/) and Microsoft Visual C++ (MSVC).
 The native-image builder will only work when it is executed from the `x64 Native Tools Command Prompt`.

 ### Build the native application

 This step will create a native executable file.
-Execute the following command in the project root directory:
-Go to the project root directory, open `x64 Native Tools Command Prompt` tools and execute the following Maven command
+Go to the project root directory, open `x64 Native Tools Command Prompt` tools and execute the following Maven command:

 ```shell
 mvn -Pnative -DskipTests package
 ```

-It takes a long time, please wait patiently.
+It will take a long time, please wait patiently.

 ![Build image using x64 Native Tools Command Prompt.][NT01]

 After a long wait, it finally echoes that the build is successful.

-![Building for Native Image.][NT02]
+![Build native executable complete.][NT02]

 ### Run the native executable